-For a beginner, a good throwing knife should weigh around 200g.
+For a beginner, a good throwing knife should weigh at least 200g.
 Lighter knives must be thrown with more accuracy, they tend to wobble in the flight.
-Heavier knives are not recommended either, because you would need too much strength to throw them properly.
+Heavy knives (more than 400g) are not recommended either, because you would need too much strength to throw them properly.
 You can always switch to them later when you got the feeling and want to throw from greater distances.
 As for the length, there is an ancient rule of thumb: Roughly one cm for each 11g of weight.
 For example the Faka packs 385g, with its length of 35cm even perfectly adhering to this rule.

 You learned from the section above what features make a good throwing knife, you now have a gut feeling what throwing knife is right for you, but still there is an awful big variety sitting on the shelves of a knife store.
 To help you select the throwing knife that matches your needs, we tested widely available throwing knives in our reviews for their sticking-performance.